-Getting your custom-made shipping container house delivered at your doorstep might be your dream.
+Get help with these steps on how to build a shipping container home.
+Getting your custom-made shipping container house delivered to your doorstep might be your dream.
 But is there something that is stopping you from ordering one?
 There are chances that you don’t have a container home builder in your area.
 Or you are not getting a reasonable quote from any builder.
 Whatever the reason is.
 Here is something that you must know.
 It is possible to build a shipping container house without taking any professional help.
 Following a ‘DIY’ route might pose some problems but what are we here for?
 We will cover all the aspects of building a container house to make your job easier.

 Note: Please remember that for electricity and grounding/earthing, you absolutely have to hire a professional who will issue a necessary certificate in the end.

 Steps How to Build a Shipping Container Home:

 It is always better to choose a size first before you decide on your house design.
 Dwellbox 160 is used for this DIY project .
 It is made from a 20-foot shipping container.
 You will be surprised to know that only a single container is used in this container home design.
 You can, however, choose either one or as many as you need for your current requirements.
 Point is that we will be discussing all the aspects of building a shipping container as per this size.
 It will help you get a realistic idea of the entire construction process.
 You will also get familiar with the possibility of creating a living space in a single shipping container.

 You will find many types of shipping containers on the market.
 Choosing a new or one-way shipping container will provide you with a less-damaged container structure to start with.
 It can, however, be costly at the same time.
 For detailed information about the various types of containers, consider reading our topic Shipping container sizes.
 It will help you choose the best shipping container as per your requirements.

 2. Ground marking